nikolai-neustroev/ab-test-lakehouse/README.md

 # ab-test-lakehouse
 Data Engineering Zoomcamp 2025 - Course Project

-The ab-test-lakehouse project is a data engineering pipeline designed as part of the Data Engineering Zoomcamp 2025 course.
+The ab-test-lakehouse project is a data engineering project designed as part of the [Data Engineering Zoomcamp 2025](https://github.com/DataTalksClub/data-engineering-zoomcamp) course.
 It leverages Google Cloud Platform (GCP) services to process and analyze A/B testing data.
-The pipeline includes infrastructure provisioning with Terraform, data ingestion via Pub/Sub, data processing with Dataproc and PySpark, and data storage in BigQuery for further analysis and visualization.
+It includes infrastructure provisioning with Terraform, data ingestion via Pub/Sub, data processing with Dataproc and PySpark, and data storage in Cloud Storage and BigQuery for further analysis and visualization.

 ### Data